leerob/esm/README.md

 [Next.js 12](https://nextjs.org/12) also includes experimental support for importing ES Modules through URLs – no install or separate build step required.

 The Markdown content on this page is retrieved from GitHub using `fetch` in `getStaticProps`.
-Then, it uses [Marked](https://marked.js.org/) to parse and transform Markdown to HMTL, while syntax highlighting with [highlight.js](https://highlightjs.org/).
+Then, it uses [Marked](https://marked.js.org/) to parse and transform Markdown to HTML, while syntax highlighting with [highlight.js](https://highlightjs.org/).

 ```jsx
 // pages/index.js